fatdogsp/Unity-Force-Field-Effect/README.md

 My version is just an example, you can use it everywhere you want.

-If you need more features, you can check [ForceField Effects](https://assetstore.unity.com/packages/vfx/particles/spells/forcefield-effects-123431?aid=1101l85Tr) from Unity AssetStore.
+If you need more features, you can check [ForceField Effects](https://assetstore.unity.com/packages/vfx/particles/spells/forcefield-effects-123431?aid=1101l85Tr) on Unity AssetStore.